Rricky122890/oo-many-many-practice/SECOND_DOMAIN.md

 # oo-many-many-practice

 # Here's our domain:
-  * Order
+  * Donation
-  * Restaurant
+  * Donor
-  * Customer
+  * Charity

 # How is this modeled?
-  * What's the relationship between a customer and an order?
+  * What's the relationship between a Donor and an Donation?
-  * A restaurant and an order?
+  * A Charity and an Donation?
-  * A customer and a restaurant?
+  * A Donor and a Charity?

 ==============================================================

 #OBJECTIVES
   * Draw this domain on a whiteboard or http://awwapp.com/
   * Build out the three classes and files from scratch (keep in mind the relationships)
-  * Think about how the classes will interact -- how does a restaurant know about their customers?
+  * Think about how the classes will interact -- how does a Charity know about their Donors?
   * Use attr_reader, attr_writer, & attr_accessor
   * Create a run file with a single point of entry
   * Maintain single source of truth for all classes